Available via HeinOnline with your Pace portal credentials.

 Low cost access to federal and state primary sources of law.
 Also available for free through the New York State Bar Association website if you are a member.
 NYSBA benefit includes free access to NY cases, statutes, and regulations, and an 80% discount off the full Fastcase library.
 Incorporates Loislaw secondary sources as of 2015.
 Incorporates Smart Litigator content as of 2016.

-Casemaker partners with state bars to provide members with access to primary legal research and knowledge discovery.
-These state bars currently include CT, MA, RI, ME, and VT, but not New York or New Jersey.
+Casemaker partners with state bar associations to provide members with access to primary legal research and knowledge discovery.
+These state bar associations currently include CT, MA, RI, ME, and VT, and the NYC Bar Assn.

 Casetext combines state-of-the-art search capability with a free legal research platform.
 Casetext’s platform is unique in enabling users to add personalized meta-data to documents and then use this data to filter and refine subsequent searches.
 Casetext enables sophisticated queries including term proximity and keyword boosting.